-Do not use the unit in AED mode or advisory mode during patient movement.
+Do not use the unit in advisory mode during patient movement.
 A patient must be motionless during ECG rhythm analysis.
 Do not touch the patient during analysis.
 If transporting the patient in the hospital, cease all movement before beginning ECG analysis.